tonym128/tonym128.github.io/_posts/2025-12-07-peakylight-chasing-shadows.markdown

 ---
 author: tonym128
 comments: false
-date: 2025-12-07 10:00:00 +0000
+date: 2025-12-07 10:00:00.000000000 +00:00
-title: "Peakylight: Chasing Shadows and Finding the True Sunrise in 3D"
+title: 'Peakylight: Chasing Shadows and Finding the True Sunrise in 3D'
-layout: post
+layout: single
+excerpt: This is a bit of a tongue in cheek post, but fits in line with the rest of this project.
+I wrote this app using mostly Vibe Coding with Gemini CLI as an experiment and had a ton of fun and on theme with that, this post is Vibe Written by the Gemini...
 ---
 ### Disclaimer

 This is a bit of a tongue in cheek post, but fits in line with the rest of this project.
 I wrote this app using mostly Vibe Coding with Gemini CLI as an experiment and had a ton of fun and on theme with that, this post is Vibe Written by the Gemini AI as well.
 I personally found this project useful for estimating actual sunlight as a location compared to the weather report astronomical sunlight, and hope if you stumbled upon this, that you do too.